cweachock/the-north-face/README.md

 ### Showing the Explore Fund Grant and Endurance Challenge

-I use the built in operators @first and @last to conditionally show the Explore Grant Fund and the Endurance challenge callouts or promos.
-I use If statements to check which index we are on.
+I thought it would be good to break up the loop by showing the additional elements after the first featured item in the collection.
+I used the built in operators @first and @last to conditionally show the Explore Grant Fund and the Endurance challenge callouts or promos.
+If statements were used to check which index we are on, then if we are on the selected index it shows the content (the Grant and the Challenge).

 ```